Roblox/creator-docs/content/en-us/scripting/multithreading.md

         if hitPart and hitPart.Name == "block" then local explosion = Instance.new("Explosion")

-            -- SERIAL: the code below modifies state outside of the actor task.synchronize()
+            -- SERIAL: The code below modifies state outside of the actor task.synchronize()
             explosion.DestroyJointRadiusPercent = 0  -- Make the explosion non-deadly
             explosion.Position = clickLocation.Position

-            -- Multiple Actors could get the same part in a ray cast and decide to destroy it -- this is actually perfectly safe, but it means that we'll see two explosions at once instead of one -- so we can double check that we got to this part first here. if hitPart.Parent then
+            -- Multiple actors could get the same part in a raycast and decide to destroy it -- This is perfectly safe but it would result in two explosions at once instead of one -- The following double checks that execution got to this part first if hitPart.Parent then
                 explosion.Parent = workspace
-                hitPart:Destroy() -- destroy it
+                hitPart:Destroy()  -- Destroy it
             end
         end
     end
 end

--- Connect the signal in serial initially since some setup code is not -- able to run in parallel. remoteEventConnection = remoteEvent.OnServerEvent:Connect(onRemoteMouseEvent)
+-- Connect the signal in serial initially since some setup code is not able to run in parallel remoteEventConnection = remoteEvent.OnServerEvent:Connect(onRemoteMouseEvent)
 ```